-Space from Low Mood & Anxiety - CYP - Product Descriptor
+Space from Low Mood - CYP - Product Descriptor

-Low mood and anxiety are common problems which have significantly increased for young people in recent years (My World Survey 2019).
+Depression and low mood are common problems which have significantly increased for young people in recent years (My World Survey 2019).

-Space from Low Mood & Anxiety is an online CBT intervention, specifically designed for young people (15+).
-The programme aims to support young people in managing and overcoming low mood and anxiety.
-Space from Low Mood & Anxiety consists of 8 core modules, with a structure and content rooted in evidence-based principles of traditional, face to face, Cognitive Behaviour Therapy (Beck, 2005; Ellis, 1962, 2001; Hyland & Boduszek, 2012), as well as incorporating values of mindfulness practice (Ma & Teasdale, 2004).
+Space from Low Mood is an online CBT intervention, specifically designed for young people (15+).
+The programme aims to support young people in managing and overcoming low mood.
+Space from Low Mood consists of 6 core modules, with a structure and content rooted in evidence-based principles of traditional, face to face, Cognitive Behaviour Therapy (Beck, 2005; Ellis, 1962, 2001; Hyland & Boduszek, 2012), as well as incorporating values of mindfulness practice (Ma & Teasdale, 2004).
 Throughout the programme personal stories based on real-world examples of young people help to illustrate the content and normalise challenges that would be common to this age group.